 One of my favorite journals for budding naturalist is a divided composition book.
 We started using these when my children were young, and our 12-year-old son still uses them.
 They are extremely affordable, very durable, and are also available in a primary version.
 Though these books provide children with adequate journaling and note-taking space, the paper will not hold up under any wet media.

 If you have an artistic or older child that wants a “real” sketchbook, I recommend Strathmore’s Mixed Media Visual Journal.
 (See my review of the watercolor version here.)
 Many retailers carry these sketchbooks so they are easy to find and highly affordable.
-Plus, they come in several sizes, are spiral bound, have sturdy covers (which is what you want when sketching without a table), and the paper works well for a variety of media, wet or dry.
+Plus, they come in several sizes, are spiral bound, have sturdy covers (which is what you want when sketching without a table), and the paper works well for a variety of media.

 If you’ve got a budding art pro on your hands that really enjoys watercolor, I highly recommend the Pentalic Aqua Journal or Field Watercolor Book.
 (The only difference is the binding.
 See my review of the Aqua Journal here.)
 Another good choice is the Kilimanjaro Paintbook which is really neat because it has sheets of sketch paper sandwiched between artist-grade watercolor paper, or DIY your own using artist-grade watercolor paper and a three-ring binder.

-A few extremely affordable, artsy options for teens… These aren’t notebooks easily found in the states, but they can easily be found online and have a certain aesthetic look and coolness factor about them, which teens tend to like.
-I’ve had success with journaling, sketching, and even light watercolor in the Traveler’s Notebook inserts (the 003 blank works fine, but Midori does offer a 012 sketch) and in the Fabriano EcoQua notebooks.
+A few affordable, artsy options for teens that have a certain aesthetic look and coolness factor about them which teens tend to like...
+I’ve had success with journaling, sketching, and even light watercolor in the Traveler’s Notebook inserts (go with the 012 sketch) and in the Fabriano EcoQua notebooks.
 All of these journals cost less than $10 and are thin, lightweight, and highly portable.
 They’re not the best with watercolor, but they’ll work fine for light field studies and they can be housed and carried in a variety of cool leather covers.

 A note on handmade journals: There are tons of DIY ideas and instructions online for making a nature journal.
 If you choose this route, I would still have the finished pages spiral bound or three-hole punched for a binder.
 The point is for your child to make a nature journal that he or she will actually use.
 Handmade journals that use a stick and yarn as binding look cute but may not be practical.
 Children (and adults!) can be easily frustrated by sketchbooks that won’t open completely or pages that won’t lie flat.